dmranck/ticketutil/docs/servicenow.md

 This document contains information on the methods available when working with a ServiceNow object.
 A list of the ServiceNow fields that have been tested when creating and editing tickets is included.

-Because each instance of ServiceNow can have custom fields and custom values, some of the tested fields may not be applicable to certain instances of ServiceNow.
+Note: Because each instance of ServiceNow can have custom fields and custom values, some of the tested fields may not be applicable to certain instances of ServiceNow.
 Additionally, your ServiceNow instance may contain ticket fields that we have not tested.
 Keep in mind different ServiceNow tables contain different fields with different properties.
 Mandatory fields in one table may be optional or non-existent in another table.

 Custom field names and values can be passed in as keyword arguments when creating and editing tickets.
 These are processed by the ServiceNow REST API